Search Results :

 Azure AD OAuth / OpenID Connect Single Sign-On (SSO) into Typo3 | Azure AD SSO Login

-The Typo3 OAuth & OpenID Connect Single Sign-On (SSO) extension makes it possible to log into Typo3 securely using Azure AD as an OAuth and OpenID Connect provider.
-You can also use alternative Oauth providers, such as Azure B2C, Office 365, and other custom providers, to configure the plugin.
-Advanced Single Sign-On features such as user profile Attribute Mapping, Role Mapping, and so on are supported.
-We'll go over how to set up SSO between Typo3 and Azure AD in this article.
-Users should be able to log in to Typo3 through Azure AD by the end of this guide.
+The Typo3 OAuth & OpenID Connect Single Sign-On (SSO) extension makes it possible to log into Typo3 securely using any OAuth and OpenID Connect provider such as Azure B2C, Okta, Keycloak, Salesforce etc. Advanced Single Sign-On (SSO) features such as user profile Attribute Mapping, Role Mapping, and so on are also supported in this extension.
+Click here to read more about the Typo3 OAuth Single Sign-On (OAuth & OpenID Connect Client) extensions's premium features.

 Pre-requisites : Download And Installation